jmfreem001/qca/src/pages/index.md

 mainpitch:
   title: Why QCA
   description: >
-    QCA is the the best option for Quality Compliance with 900 years of combined Quality Experience.
+    QCA is the the best option for Quality Compliance with more than 50 years of combined Quality Experience.
 description: >-
   We have a wide range of expertise.